Jack White (Irish socialist): War-weary rebel sympathiser

-Some of what White had to say about sexual relations and marriage might, even by the standards of the time, be considered misogynistic.
+It has been suggested that some of what White had to say about sexual relations and marriage would, even by the standards of the time, be considered misogynistic.
 But amidst of the mobilisation and carnage of the war, he did propose the war would have cured the evil which had caused it "by completing the freeing women, it had begun".

 In November 1915, White produced a manifesto, "Ireland's Hour", for the pacifist paper, The Irish Citizen.
 It called for a return to the idealism of the United Irishmen—a vision of a society of equals based on justice and freedom—but did not, itself, propose armed revolt.
 (White later conceded that he had "no clear goal of violent revolution, national or social" when drilling the ICA).
 After the Easter Rising, which found him in England, he hatched a plan to bring out the Welsh miners (cutting, he imagined, the coal supply to the British fleet) on behalf of Connolly and his condemned comrades.
 Arrested in May, on 2 August, he was transferred from Swansea to Pentonville Prison and confined within fifty yards of the hanging shed in which Casement was executed the following morning.
 In December 1916 he visited Constance Markievicz, then in Aylesbury Women's Prison for her role in the Rising, lobbied on her behalf and when she was released in June 1917 was among the first friends she met in London.
 Together with Eve Gore-Booth, they defiantly enjoyed strawberries and cream on the terrace of the House of Commons.

 In 1918, White joined Sylvia Pankhurst's Workers Socialist Federation.
-Because of its anti-parliamentary and councilist position, it was one of the groups covered by Lenin in his work Left-Wing Communism: An Infantile Disorder (1920), and until its dissolution in 1924 was to remain at odds with the Moscow-approved Communist Party of Great Britain.
+Because of its anti-parliamentary and councilist position, it was one of the groups pilloried by Lenin in his work Left-Wing Communism: An Infantile Disorder (1920), and until its dissolution in 1924 was to remain at odds with the Moscow-approved Communist Party of Great Britain.